Missing Tennessee student spotted with teacher in Oklahoma

 (CNN)The Tennessee teacher and 15-year-old girl who are the subject of a manhunt were spotted at a Walmart in Oklahoma City earlier this month, the first confirmed sighting of the two since officials say the teacher kidnapped the girl.

-Tad Cummins, 50, is suspected of abducting Elizabeth Thomas, his former student in Maury County, Tennessee, according to the Tennessee Bureau of Investigation (TBI).
+Tad Cummins, 50, is suspected of abducting Elizabeth Thomas, his former student in Maury County, according to the Tennessee Bureau of Investigation (TBI).

+"My precious little girl is out there, and we have to bring her home," said Anthony Thomas, the teen's father, in a statement.

 Elizabeth has been missing since March 13, not long after a student reported she saw the pair kissing, police say.